 The first initiation ceremony is worth the entry price alone!

-The Tamaki Maori Village Experience
+My experience in the Tamaki Maori Village

 The attention to detail, the fascinating stories and interactive activities made our experience in the Tamaki Maori village one of the most profound to date.